Best loyalty cards 2022

-The best way to spend Nectar points
+Best way to spend Nectar points

-If your account remains inactive for 12 months, your points will be wiped.
+What's more, if your account remains inactive for 12 months, your points will be wiped.

 How does the Paperchase card work?

-In our opinion it's worth it just for the free £5 spend on your birthday (no purchase required).
+In our opinion, it's worth it just for the free £5 spend on your birthday (no purchase required).

 You also can't use your Paperchase student discount in conjunction with Treat Me offers and discounts.